 The Patch Grid is ideal for splitting stereo or multi-channel sounds into separate channels and processing them independently before mixing or interleaving the result.
 Cells can be copied, especially onto another row to create a separate process chain.
 A whole row or part of a row can also be copied to another row.
 This method is used for Bulk Processing, where each row has a different source sound.

-A growing number of CDP processes have multiple outputs, which Soundshaper places on separate rows, ready for individual processing.
-In this example, SLICE splits the spectrum into separate bands, which are transposed differently and then interleaved to make a four-channel file:
+Several CDP processes have multiple outputs, which Soundshaper places on separate rows, ready for individual processing.
+In this example, SLICE splits the spectrum into separate bands, which are transposed differently and then mixed together:

 OTHER FEATURES